SagorKumarSaha/Tradiumpro_Website_Automation_Testing/README.md

    then it will run perfectly without any error.

 7. I have changed all the emails in all my Java files.
 So you can run the test for once perfectly.
 You do not need to change any emails.
+Otherwise, you have to change all email addresses if you face any errors.

 If you have any issues, please don't hesitate to contact me.
 Email - sagorsaha746@gmail.com